IMIO/collective.datagridcolumns/README.rst

     ),
     ...

-**Note**: the base *SelectColumn* of DataGridField 1.8 already have some kind of support for Zope-3-like vocabularies, however the use of that feature is not clear (and *this* version also works on Plone 3).
+.. note:: The base *SelectColumn* of DataGridField 1.8 already have some kind of support for Zope-3-like
+          vocabularies, however the use of that feature is not clear (and *this* version also works on Plone 3).

 ReferenceColumn
 ---------------